-To use the Figma MCP server, you'll need to configure it in your AI code editor.
-Before starting, you'll need to create a Figma API access token from the Figma developer settings.
+To get started with the Framelink Figma MCP server, you'll need to configure it in your code editor that supports the Model Context Protocol.

-Add the following to your editor's MCP configuration file:
+Add the following to your code editor's MCP configuration file:

 {